-“It all happened so fast,” said Straton.
-“One second he’s yelling about how rad MA’s new song on bandcamp is and doing flips on the curb, and the next thing I know, it’s just a barrage of fists, boots, and knives.
+“It all happened so fast.
+These guys just came out of nowhere,” said Straton.
+“One second he’s yelling about how rad Maverick Attack’s new sonBandcampdcamp is and doing flips on the curb, and the next thing I know, it’s just a barrage of fists, boots, and knives.
 So many knives.
 He was such a positive guy.
 I guess the real world finally caught up with him and stabbed him right in the liver.”

-Olsen is survived by his Instagram meme page and collection of Turnstile t-shirts.
+Olsen is survived by his Instagram meme page and extensive collection of Turnstile t-shirts.